-To ensure you are fully informed about your choices for birth and help with your preparation, we hold a one day class, designed especially for parents expecting a multiple pregnancy.
+To ensure you are fully informed about your choices for birth and help with your preparation, we hold a free antenatal class, designed especially for parents expecting a multiple pregnancy.
 The class is held by experienced midwives.

 Your midwife will discuss with you when to book via the website.
 You should attend when you are around 28 weeks pregnant.

 This class will ensure you and your birthing partner feel confident in your pregnancy, birth and life with your new born babies.

 If these are your first babies you do not need to also book the antenatal class for first time parents – all the information you need will be given at the multiple birth specific classes.

 Whatever birth you choose we will support you and provide you with high quality care to ensure you have a positive birthing experience.

 More than half of twins are born by caesarean but 4 out of 10 twins are not.
 Your decision to have a vaginal birth or caesarean will depend upon several factors.
 Please refer to the Multiple Birth Leaflet to understand the factors that might affect your decision and your obstetrician recommendations.